 Last year the garden team tackled the yews on Cedar Lawn, reducing the height and width significantly.
-Green shoots are now sprouting on the bare branches.
+You'll see green shoots are now sprouting on the bare branches.

 This year’s work restores the view along the iconic West Drive, which was begun at the end of the 18th century and changed the entrance of the house from the east to the west side.

 " ‘I began Forming a New Road to the West Front…thro Boys Court Orchard by Filling Up millponds Levelling Hedges etc’ "